Google Gemini Explained: Overview of Gemini AI Models

 Google Gemini image creation function shown as an example

-Suggestion for what can be made from two balls of wool | Source: Google introductory video (minute 4:02)
+Suggestion for what can be made from two balls of wool | Source: Google Introductory Video (minute 4:02)

 Just a few days after the initial presentation, some users discovered the important information hidden in the video descriptions of YouTube videos.
-Google had tricked users in its presentation videos by using still images and text inputs when the model was supposed to recognize that the video showed a game of rock-paper-scissors.
+Google had tricked users in its presentation videos by using still images and text inputs when the model was supposed to recognize that the video showed a Game of Rock-Paper-Scissors.
 This approach was met with some criticism, as the presentation in their blog suggested significantly more capabilities than the model was actually able to perform.

 With Gemini Live, users have been able to talk to the AI in real time without typing since September 2024, and Gemini responds verbally.
-In 2025, Gemini Live will be available in over 45 languages, which will make communication across national borders much easier.
+In 2025, Gemini will be available live in over 45 languages, which will make communication across national borders much easier.
 In addition, Google AI Pro users can set Gemini to remember previous conversations.
 This makes the interaction even more personalized, but the protection of personal data must be taken into account.

-Which versions of Gemini are there?
+What versions of Gemini are available?

-Gemini 3 speculation
+Gemini 3 Preview

 Gemini 3.0 Ultra: Expected innovations